hanliu8/ops445/README.md

 PLAY RECAP **********************************************************************
 vmlab : ok=3  changed=2  unreachable=0  failed=0  skipped=0  rescued=0  ignored=0

-Investigation 3: Using Playbook to configure an OPS445 Linux VM machine Assume you have just installed the latest version of CentOS 7.x on a VM with GNOME Desktop.
+## Investigation 3: Using Playbook to configure an OPS445 Linux VM machine
+Assume you have just installed the latest version of CentOS 7.x on a VM with GNOME Desktop.
 You need to configure it so that you can use it for doing the Labs for OPS445.

 Study the documentation and examples of following ansible modules:

-copy
+- copy
-file
+- file
-hostname
+- hostname
-template
+- template
-user
+- user
-yum
+- apt

 Create an ansible playbook named "config_ops445.yml" using the appropriate modules to perform the following configuration tasks on your assigned VM:

 update Apache (httpd) installed in the Investigation 2 - Part 2